tomas-fryza/vhdl-course/lab6-lfsr/README.md

 ...
 ```

-1. Run Vivado, create a new project and implement a 4-bit shift register with serial input and enable signal:
+1. Run Vivado, create a new project and implement a 4-bit shift register with clock enable and load signals:

    1. Project name: `lfsr`
    2. Project location: your working folder, such as `Documents`